ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ---
 ## Function - Delete Rows:
 Function that deletes rows from a Data Table given a list of internal row IDs or a 'search_column and search_value' pair.
+<p>Note: This function works with no issue when run on an Artifact workflow.
+There is an issue when the function is run on a custom workflow on a Data Table.
+If the delete rows action is performed of the row that meets the condition specified in the pre-process script, this row will not be deleted.

  ![screenshot](./screenshots/dt_delete_rows.png)